The Russian Origins of the First World War.

 Nearly a century has passed since the guns fell silent on the Western Front.
 But in the lands of the former Ottoman Empire, World War I smolders still.
 Sunnis and Shiites, Arabs and Jews, and other regional antagonists continue fighting over the last scraps of the Ottoman inheritance.
 As we seek to make sense of these conflicts, McMeekin’s powerful exposé of Russia’s aims in the First World War will illuminate our understanding of the twentieth century.

 Sean McMeekin was born in Idaho, raised in Rochester NY, and educated at Stanford and UC Berkeley.
 He has been fascinated by modern history ever since playing Winston Churchill in a school reenactment of the Yalta Conference at age 15, and Joseph McCarthy in an even more outlandish reenactment of the Army-McCarthy hearings at age 17, which involved camcorders and double agents in the Russian Club.
-He pursued this interest into several dozen European and American archives, as far east as Moscow, before settling down to teach at Bilkent University in Turkey, where the weather is better.
+He pursued this interest into various American and European battlefields, libraries, and archives, venturing as far east as Russia, before settling down to teach for some years in Turkey, wh...

 Book Reviews